ehsan11100/AdGuard/Configuration.md

   -h, --host VALUE                   Deprecated.
 Host address to bind HTTP server on.
 Use --web-addr.
 The short -h will work as --help in the future.
   -p, --port VALUE                   Deprecated.
 Port to serve HTTP pages on.
 Use --web-addr.
   --web-addr VALUE                   Address to serve the web UI on, in the host:port format.
-  -s, --service VALUE                Service control action: status, install, uninstall, start, stop, restart, reload (configuration).
+  -s, --service VALUE                Service control action: status, install (as a service), uninstall (as a service), start, stop, restart, reload (configuration).
   -l, --logfile VALUE                Path to log file.
-If empty: write to stdout; if 'syslog': write to system log.
+If empty, write to stdout; if "syslog", write to system log.
   --pidfile VALUE                    Path to a file where PID is stored.
   --check-config                     Check configuration and exit.
   --no-check-update                  Don't check for updates.
   --update                           Update the current binary and restart the service in case it's installed.
   --no-mem-optimization              Deprecated.
 Disable memory optimization.
-  --no-etc-hosts                     Deprecated: use clients.runtime_sources.hosts instead.
+  --no-etc-hosts                     Deprecated: use clients.runtime_sources.hosts and dns.hostsfile_enabled instead.
 Do not use the OS-provided hosts.
   --local-frontend                   Use local frontend directories.
   -v, --verbose                      Enable verbose output.
   --glinet                           Run in GL-Inet compatibility mode.